alexkohler/prealloc/README.md

     prealloc [flags] files/directories/packages

 ### Flags
-- -simple (default true) - Report preallocation suggestions only on simple for loops that have no returns/breaks/continues/gotos in them
+- -simple (default true) - Report preallocation suggestions only on simple loops that have no returns/breaks/continues/gotos in them.
+Setting this to false may increase false positives.
+- -forloops (default false) - Report preallocation suggestions on for loops.
+This is false by default due to there generally being weirder things happening in for loops (at least from what I've observed in the Standard Library).

 ## Purpose